Bearer Shares: Meaning, Risks, & Bearer Share Options

 Instead, bearer shares tend to be used when a company has been incorporated for holding purposes, such as holding collectibles, art, and even real estate.
 That said, in most cases, there are often better ways to structure such assets via trusts and LLCs, depending on the jurisdiction where the assets are held.

-In all cases, if you are considering incorporating a company and issuing equity via bearer shares, you should first consult a professional advisor that will walk you through both the structuring and the practical considerations.
+In all cases, if you are considering incorporating a company and issuing equity via bearer shares, you should first consult a professional advisor who will walk you through both the structuring and the practical considerations.

 Frequently Asked Questions